thu-vis/JittorVis/README.md

 ## The Team

-JittorVis is currently maintained by the Tsinghua Vis Group.
+JittorVis is currently maintained by the THUVIS Group.
 If you are also interested in JittorVis and want to improve it, Please [**join us!**](http://shixialiu.com/)

 ## License